Commonly asked questions

 Yes.
 It is always possible to integrate a wind turbine with existing installations however this may require extra cost, design and field work to connect a wind turbine to what might be a patchwork of hardware.

 We recommend contacting us for options as early as possible in your planning process.
-Note that the Thinair turbine will not be available separately until mid-2024.
+Note that the Thinair turbine will not be available separately in 2024.

 Is there a diesel or petrol generator option available?